You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 Why brisket stalls? and What Temp Does Brisket Stall?
+The brisket stall at various temperatures, from 125°F to 190°F

-When does Brisket Stall?
+When Does Brisket Stall?

 Brisket is one of the difficult meats to cook and the purpose of smoking is to break its meat fibers down to the point where they soften and are easier to eat.